roma-glushko/roma-glushko.github.io/content/blog/heap/index.md

     return result
 ```

+TODO: add info about complexity and memory requirements

 ## Applications

 Heap sorting is not the only application of the priority queue.
 Here are a few more cases where heaps are being applied: